Vikings Return initiative puts recent graduates back in classrooms - Leader Publications

 The classroom management assistants receive support from building administrators and educators in neighboring classrooms throughout the day.

-Burtsfield said the initiative also helps students in the classrooms as well.
+Burtsfield said the initiative also helps students in the classrooms.

 “David [Haynes] just graduated, and kids can relate more to people closer to their age,” Burtsfield said.
 “They could see that college could be in their future.
-It could change some of the perception of students and build relationships.”
+It could change some of the perceptions of students and build relationships.”

 Burtsfield said there were around half a dozen graduates currently participating in the Vikings Return program.
 The participating graduates attend both area colleges and ones elsewhere, and work when they are able.
 The program is flexible for when the college students are available and can come help in the classrooms.